 The first session is always critical when it comes to both the therapist and the client understanding each other.
 You will have to provide your medical history and explain your pain or discomfort levels in detail.
 The physio may ask you to perform certain stretches or moves to gauge your abilities.
 Allow the therapist to assess your condition and provide all information with absolute honesty and clarity.
 Your rehabilitation program will be designed accordingly.

-Whether you go to a clinic or do physio at home, this a process and not a quick-fix.
+Whether you go to a clinic or do physio at home, this is a process and not a quick fix.
 Do give it time to work and follow the instructions and frequency recommended by your therapist.